The 2022 Burnout & Imposter Syndrome Research Study shows findings that are essential reading for line managers and HR professionals.

 Book A Call With Clare Josa

 Clare Josa has specialised in Imposter Syndrome for nearly 20 years and is considered the UK's leading authority in the area.
 She is the author of 8 books and speaks internationally on how to change the world by changing yourself.

 She was the lead researcher on this burnout research study and her work in this field and Imposter Syndrome led to her creating the Natural Resilience Method® with strategies that have supported thousands of people in changing their lives, creating breakthroughs in just a few weeks.

-She created the world's only post-grad certification program for Imposter Syndrome Mentors, and also trains non-coaches to become certified as Imposter Syndrome First-Aiders and Natural Resilience Method® Facilitators, making a measurable difference in their organisations.
+She created the world's only post-grad certification program for Imposter Syndrome Mentors, and also trains non-coaches to become certified as Imposter Syndrome First-Aiders and Natural Resilience Method® Coaches, making a measurable difference in their organisations.

 To talk to Clare about potentially working together on burnout, please book a call:

 Got questions?
 Want to cite this research or to interview Clare about it?
 Here's where to get in touch with Clare and her team.

 About Clare Josa